 Powered by an experienced crew of pilots, paramedics, flight nurses and crewmen, in a life or death situation it is this speed and agility that can make all the difference, with patients able to received urgent treatment while en route to a medical facility.

 Always rescue ready, your rescue helicopter is an essential emergency service in your community.

 Your rescue helicopter can be called to any of the following missions:

 - Armed Offender Squad / Land Search and Rescue / NZ Fire

 When needed, your rescue helicopter will be there, 24/7, 365 days a year.

 Westpac Air Ambulance

-Philips Search and Rescue Trust also own and operate New Zealand’s Westpac Air Ambulance.
-Nationally recognised, the Westpac Air Ambulance is an accredited provider of Level 1 and 2 aero-medical transport services.
-Flying bedside-to-bedside, the highly experienced medical crew can accommodate one or two stretcher patients, non-stop, to any location in New Zealand.
+PSRT also operate the nationally recognised Westpac Air Ambulance, an accredited provider of Level 1 and 2 aero-medical transport services.
+Flying bedside to bedside, the highly experienced medical crew can accommodate up to two patients, non-stop, to any location in New Zealand.

 We Need You